-Once qualified learners may wish to develop their knowledge and skills further, by gaining the STA Certificate in Teaching Swimming, which enables the learner to teach advanced swimming skills.
+Once qualified learners may wish to develop their knowledge and skills further, by gaining the STA Level 2 Certificate in Teaching Swimming, which enables the learner to teach advanced participants and advanced swimming skills.
+The STA Certificate in Teaching Swimming meets the CIMSPA employer-led Swimming Teacher Professional Standard.
 Alternatively, learners may wish to expand their teaching portfolio to teaching those with disabilities and baby and pre-school participants.